 Morgan Dean, ’19 – Ernst & Young, LLP in Baltimore, Maryland as an Assurance Staff Member

 “Take advantage of every opportunity that HPU offers from the beginning.
-There is likely never going to be another time when you are exposed to so many different possibilities.
-See guest speakers, talk with your professors about job opportunities and visit The Office of Career and Professional Development.
-Join clubs, honor societies and attend any events you find interesting.
-You never know what you have interests in until you start experiencing things.
-These endless opportunities are what make HPU stand out.”
+There is likely never going to be another time when you are exposed to so many possibilities.
+See guest speakers, talk with your professors about job opportunities, visit the Office of Career and Professional Development, join clubs, and attend events you find interesting.
+You never know what you have interests in until you start exploring.”

 Recent HPU accounting graduates have accepted positions with: